EmpiricalAnalysis/SocialNetWorkPurchaseAnalysis/README.md

 ## Required Python Packages
-The solution requires python packages:
+The solution runs on Python 2.7.11 and requires the following python packages:
 * numpy
 * collections
 * sys